Support Articles

 Layers

 The core idea of "Layers" is that one key can be used for different actions.
 For example, on our laptops, holding the Fn then pressing the F5 will lower the volume.
-Pressing F5 on it's own will perform a different action, like refreshing a web page in the browser.
+Pressing F5 on its own will perform a different action, like refreshing a web page in the browser.
 You can read more about layers here.

 Firmware Updates